Free Economy Shipping Orders $50+

 Why Do They Have a Blue Nose?

-A blue pit bull has a blue nose due to a genetic issue which is caused by a black color dilation in their skin.
+A Blue Nose Pitbull has a blue nose due to their genetics, causing a black color dilation in their skin.
 Because of pigmentation, their nose will turn a slight bluish-gray color.

 What Color Coat Does a Blue Nose Pitbull Have?